DurandBastien/Search-Engine-LATimes/README.md

     - Compute the most similar function (based on cosinus similarity) on query's tokens to extract the most relevant synonyms
   - Convert query into list of tokens with associated scores to make the original query's tokens more important than the synonyms added
     - In case of duplicated tokens, we have chosen to add up their scores
+- Search Algorithm:
+  - When computing the score of a document, we take into account the weight of the keyword in the query (not the same weight if it was present more than once in the querry or if it was an added synonym word)
+  - ?????
+Calcul du score en faisant la moyenne (à implémenter si besoin car pour l'instant c'est juste une addition)

 # Authors: